Bidirectional Consistency Models: Introduction

 Therefore, in this work, we aim to bridge this gap through natural yet non-trivial extensions to CMs and CTM.
 Specifically, they possess a key feature of self-consistency: points along the same trajectory map back to the same initial point.
 Inspired by this property, we pose the questions: \begin{adjustwidth}{2em}{1.5em} \emph{Is there a form of stronger consistency where points on the same trajectory can map to each other, regardless of their time steps' order?
 Can we train a network to learn this mapping?} \end{adjustwidth} In the following sections of this paper, we affirmatively answer these questions with our proposed \emph{Bidirectional Consistency Model} (BCM).
-Specifically: \begin{enumerate}[leftmargin=*] \item we train a single neural network that enables both forward and backward traversal (i.e., integration) along the PF ODE, unifying the generation and inversion tasks into one framework.
-Importantly, our training approach does not rely on pre-trained models or the use of LPIPS \citep{zhang2018unreasonable}, ensuring the flexibility of the methods and the reliability of the results; \item we demonstrate that BCMs can generate images or invert a given image with a single NFE, and can achieve improved sample quality or lower reconstruction error by chaining multiple time steps; \item leveraging BCM's reversibility, we introduce a sampling strategy that combines the benefits of introducing fresh noise in each sampling step while preserving high determinacy; \item we apply BCM for image interpolation, inpainting, blind restoration of compressed image, and defending black-box adversarial attack, showcasing its potential in downstream tasks. \end{enumerate}
+Specifically: \begin{enumerate}[leftmargin=*] \item We train a single neural network that enables both forward and backward traversal (i.e., integration) along the PF ODE, unifying the generation and inversion tasks into one framework.
+We can either train the model from scratch or fine-tune it from a pretrained consistency model to reduce training cost and increase scalability. \item We demonstrate BCM can generate images or invert a given image with a single NFE, and can achieve improved sample quality or lower reconstruction error by chaining multiple time steps. \item Leveraging BCM's capability to navigate both forward and backward along the PF ODE trajectory, we introduce two sampling schemes and a combined approach that has empirically demonstrated superior performance. \item We apply BCM for image interpolation, inpainting, and blind restoration of compressed images, showcasing its potential versatile downstream tasks. \end{enumerate}